When is the best time to weigh yourself?

-If you are weighing yourself to track weight loss, monitor weight stability or keep tabs on your weight gain (yes, some people do try to gain weight) you will need to know when the best time is weigh in.
+If you are weighing yourself to track weight loss post baby, monitor weight stability or keep tabs on your weight gain (yes, some people do try to gain weight) you will need to know when the best time is to weigh in.

 Is it in the morning or just before bed?
 You may have also noticed that you get a different result every time you weigh yourself on the same day.